 - It relieves sensitivity and pain.

-- It helps alleviate the symptoms of depression and anxiety.
+- It helps alleviate the symptoms of depression and can soothe anxiety.

 - It reduces autonomic arousal, thereby reducing palpitation and hyperventilation.